Recycling at Home

 For residents that live in an apartment or condominium, check with your property manager about recycling programs at your complex or use the county recycling drop-off trailers.
 If your complex does not have a recycling program, please call 703-792-4670 and we will work with the property manager to set up a program.

-- Aluminum and steel food and beverage cans, empty aerosol cans and clean foil products and wrap.
+Aluminum and steel food and beverage cans and empty aerosol cans.
 Empty and rinse out cans.
-Ball up clean foil.
-Do not include foil products with food residue.

 Newspapers, magazines, catalogs, junk mail, office paper and paperboard boxes, such as cereal, cookie, cracker and tissue boxes.

 Cardboard (flattened and cut down to sizes up to 2 ft.
 X 2 ft. in size if taking to the drop-off trailers.)
 Please note: large boxes may be taken to the County Landfill or Balls Ford Road Compost Facility.
 Do not include cardboard with food residue or plastic liners.
 Also please discard packing materials such as styrofoam, air pillows and bubble wrap.

 - Plastic bags - accepted at most grocery stores

 - Glass containers and jars, window glass, mirrors, light bulbs or ceramics